-Prerequisites: BUS200 or concurrent registration and BUS260 or concurrent registration
+Prerequisites: BUS200 or concurrent registration and BUS260 or concurrent registration Terms Offered: As needed

 BUS450 Labor Relations

 This course studies the evolving labor-management relationship and the collective bargaining process in public and private sector organizations.
 The course includes the historical, legal, and structural environments of the labor-management relationship in the U.S. today.